How has Locata achieved a unique ability to replicate a GPS constellation on the ground?

-Locata’s ICD allows GPS or radio receiver designers to easily incorporate Locata signals in their position solutions in the same way they use satellite-based signals today.
-Several of these major companies have developments underway that will shortly result in new receiver designs that produce a combined GPS-GLONASS-Galileo+Locata solution.
+Locata’s ICD allows GPS or radio receiver designers to incorporate Locata signals in their position solutions in the same way they use satellite-based signals today.

 Do you eventually see commercial GPS receivers being able to receive and use Locata signals?

 Locata is already regarded by its key technology partners as “another independent positioning constellation” that — locally — is just as important and valid as the satellite-based constellations.
-Locata signals are very similar to GPS signals and can therefore be incorporated into future GPS-style receivers just as easily as any other constellation — just as GLONASS has been integrated into most professional receivers over the past few years.
+Locata signals are very similar to GPS signals and can therefore be incorporated into future GPS-style receivers just as easily as any other constellation and similar to the way GLONASS has been integrated into most professional receivers over the past few years.

 In Leica’s revolutionary new JPS receiver, Locata’s positioning data and NovAtel’s GPS positioning data have been integrated at the measurement level in the core algorithm library.
 That is, the JPS receiver computes a position either using signals received from GPS satellites alone, from LocataLites alone – or critically – by using signals from both the satellite and Locata systems.
 To the end user this process is totally seamless and transparent.